smartcontractkit/chainlink/.changeset/unlucky-dolphins-flash.md

 "chainlink": patch
 ---

-Add ccip JobType in feeds service and other jobtype validations
+#internal Add ccip JobType in feeds service and other jobtype validations